philter87/kubernetes-abc/c-helm/readme.md

 - Chart.yaml.
 Name and version of the chart.
 - templates.
 This contains the configuration from the previous section with some adjustments
     - In node-api-deployment.yaml, APP_ENV is assigned {{ .Values.appEnvironment }}.
 This is the "syntax" for taking the appEnvironment variables from values.yaml (or values-prod.yaml).
 This will ensure that each environment is isolated in a namespace.
     - I have added a namespace to both service and deployment.
-It is assigned to node-api-{{ .Values.appEnvironment }}
+It is assigned to my-api-{{ .Values.appEnvironment }}
     - I have a different port to ensure that there is no port collision when running local cluster
     - I will use the secret from kubernetes.
 The steps to add a secret is showed below.